How to: Validate Against Patterns for ASP.NET Server Controls

 If you want to allow multiple valid patterns, use the bar character (|) to separate expressions.

 Add a test in your ASP.NET Web page code to check for validity.
-For details, see.
+For details, see How to: Test Validity Programmatically for ASP.NET Server Controls.

 The following code example shows how you can use a RegularExpressionValidator control to check whether users have entered a valid United States ZIP code.
 The validator checks for two patterns: five digits, and five digits plus a hyphen plus four more digits.